diegomcarvalho/diegomcarvalho/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on COVID-19 models, AI for process mining, public transport polution simulation
-- 🌱 I’m currently learning non-Normal statistics and Julia
+- 🌱 I’m currently learning non-Normal statistics, non-linear least squares, epidemics, python and Julia
 - 😄 Pronouns: he/him, please correct me if I use the wrong one with you.
 I do respect you.